Raphael Douady

 Raphael Douady (born 15 November 1959) is a French mathematician and economist.
 He holds the Robert Frey Endowed Chair for Quantitative Finance at Stony Brook, New York.
-He is a fellow of the Centre d’Economie de la Sorbonne (Economic Centre of Sorbonne), Paris 1 Pantheon-Sorbonne University, and academic director of the Laboratory of Excellence on Financial Regulation (Labex Refi).
+He is a fellow of the Centre d’Economie de la Sorbonne (Economic Centre of Sorbonne), Paris 1 Pantheon-Sorbonne University, and academic director of the LabEx ReFi – European Laboratory on Financial Regulation.

 Early life and education

-Douady is the son of mathematician Adrien Douady (1935–2006).
-He is an alumnus of Ecole Normale Supérieure, where he placed first in the entrance exam.
-He later ranked first in the Agrégation de mathématiques in 1980.
-He earned his PhD in the fields of Hamiltonian systems in 1982 at the Paris Diderot University (Paris 7), while still a student at ENS, under the guidance of Michael Herman.
+Douady is the son of mathematician Adrien Douady.
+He is an alumnus of Ecole Normale Supérieure.
+He earned his PhD in the fields of Hamiltonian systems in 1982 at the Paris Diderot University (Paris 7), while still a student at ENS.

 Career

 In 1983, Douady was appointed to the Centre National de la Recherche Scientifique (CNRS).
 He was affiliated with Ecole Polytechnique (1983–87), Ecole Normale Supérieure (1987–95), the Courant Institute at New York University (1995–97), Ecole Normale Supérieure of Cachan (1997–2001), and a former visiting professor at New York University Polytechnic Institute.
-In 2001, he founded Riskdata, a private software company, remaining with them until 2011 since when he has been affiliated to Paris 1 Pantheon-Sorbonne University.

-In 1994, he created and animated the Bachelier Seminar of mathematical finance at Institut Henri Poincaré in Paris.
-He is also the co-founder, with Marco Avellaneda, of the Seminar of Mathematical Finance held at the Courant Institute of Mathematical Science, New York University.
-He has advised financial institutions including Société Générale, National Westminster Bank, Canadian Imperial Bank of Commerce and Citibank.

-In 1999, along with Ingmar Adlerberg, a computer scientist from the French Institute for Research in Computer Science and Automation (INRIA) and the Massachusetts Institute of Technology (MIT), Douady co-founded Riskdata, a company producing risk management software that helps buy-side financial institutions leading a proactive risk management and complying with financial regulations.
-He continues to be involved as their research director.

 In 2013, Douady was appointed as academic director of the Laboratory of Excellence on Financial Regulation (Labex refi), where his role was to supervise approximately sixty researchers on the inter-relations between financial regulations, the financial system and the real economy, and to advise governments and regulators on these issues.
 In 2015, he was appointed Frey Family endowed chair professor of quantitative finance at State University of New York in Stony Brook University.
-His role is to lead the graduate program in quantitative finance, initially created by Robert J. Frey.